MicrosoftDocs/customer-voice/fp-docs/distribute-survey-email.md

 ## Unsubscribe from a survey

 You can configure your email message to include a link that allows a respondent to unsubscribe from the survey.
 To insert the unsubscribe link in the email message, place the cursor at the required location, and then select **Insert unsubscribe link**.
-You can also select text and then select **Insert unsubscribe link** to display the text as the unsubscribe link.
+You can also select text, and then select **Insert unsubscribe link** to display the text as the unsubscribe link.
 By default, the unsubscribe link is added to all email message templates.

 ## Personalize an email